tidyverse/tidyverse.org/content/blog/survival-analysis-parsnip-adjacent/index.md

 We'd love to hear from you!
 Some questions we have include: Would you find this useful?
 Are there particular models/methods you'd like to see?
 Do you use time-dependent effects?
 Do you use interactions?
 Which types of censoring do you use?

-We'd greatly appreciate feedback, ideally in form of FIXME!
+We'd greatly appreciate feedback, ideally in the replies to the [corresponding post on RStudio Community](FIXME)!